 Gaming mice are advertised with high DPIs and polling rates.
-But what do these specifications actually mean, and are higher values really useful?
+But what do these specifications actually mean, and are higher values really useful when buying a gaming mouse?

 Optical Mice Basics

 There was a time when a computer mouse contained a rubber ball that rolled (and picked up dirt) as you moved it across a mouse pad.
 The movement of the ball was picked up by mechanical rollers that translated the mouse’s movement into something your computer could understand.
 Those days are over, and today we have optical and laser mice.

 Modern optical mice contain a light— usually a red one—and a little camera.
 As you move the mouse around, the light shines on the surface below the mouse and the camera takes hundreds of pictures per second.
 The mouse compares the pictures and determines the direction you’re moving the mouse.
 The mouse then sends this movement data to your computer as mouse input, and the computer moves the cursor across your screen.
 Laser mice function similarly but use infrared light instead of visible light.